bbauska/Coursera-Bootstrap/readme.md

 Now this again, you have to try and see until you are satisfied with the way the page is laid out.

-Now also, I\'m going to include one more class called as the footer which as you might have already guessed, I\'m going to apply to the footer and I will apply a background color to the footer as D1C4E9.
+Now also, I&apos;m going to include one more class called as the footer which as you might have already guessed, I&apos;m going to apply to the footer and I will apply a background color to the footer as D1C4E9.

 If you ask me how I selected the color, I just looked up the color and